kaplayjs/kaplay-site/guides/en/1_getting_started/6_sprites.md

 ---
 title: Sprites
-description: Learn how to load sprites and spritesheets in KAPLAY, also how to put them in the game.
+description: Learn how to load and use sprites in KAPLAY, the HTML5 Game Library for JavaScript and TypeScript.
-order: 3
 url: sprites
 ---

-# Sprites
+# Rendering sprites

 The sprites are probably most of your visual aspects of your game.